IT Audit of Business Processes. Better Prevent Than Cure

-Audit findings: the audit has shown that the current process runs as follows:
+IT audit findings: the information technology audit of the infrastructure has shown that the current process runs as follows:

 - the department members use a separate job seekers base (Excel table), and the candidates funnel is kept in CRM.
 Accordingly, when a candidate for a definite vacancy is searched for, the suitable candidates are transferred from the base to the funnel manually;

-- for the purpose of checking information on the candidate, every link to social and/or professional network profiles are also to be tried manually;
+- for the purpose of validating information on the candidate, every link to social and/or professional network profiles are also to be checked manually;

 Conclusion: the most challenging bottleneck in the process is updating the candidate base.
-The applied funnel tool suits for the current vacancy handling, but there is no tool designed to connect the funnel and the candidate base and to ensure their automatic synchronization.
+The applied funnel tool suits for the ongoing vacancy processing, but there is no tool designed to connect the funnel and the candidate base to ensure their automatic synchronization.

 Solution suggested: to develop the relevant script/plugin.
-The tool covers the following:
+The tool shall cover the following:

-- common candidate base (the current base is automatically transferred to a new one);
+- single candidate base (the current base is automatically transferred to a new one);

-- easy candidate search through the base by several filters and adding into the funnel immediately after the search;
+- easy candidate search through the base by several filters with the immediate addition to the funnel;

-- the complete candidate history inside of the funnel is assigned to the candidate in the base and saved even after exiting the funnel; history of HR personnel contacts with the candidate is also saved;
+- the complete candidate history in the funnel is assigned to the candidate in the base and saved after exiting the funnel along with the history of HR personnel contacts with the candidate;

-- the funnel possess the same functions that the HR staff is used to, including stages for working with the candidate and possibility to add notes at any stage;
+- the funnel has the same functions that the HR staff is used to, including stages for working with the candidate and possibility to add notes at any stage;

-- Chrome browser extension that allows collecting automatically the complete candidate information from the social network page and adding it to the base with one button click.
+- Chrome browser extension that allows collecting automatically the complete candidate information from social network pages and adding it to the base with one button click.

-Background: a marketing agency cooperates with a large number of companies and prepares for them mail for mass distribution.
+Background: a marketing agency provides services for many companies and prepares for them mails for mass distribution.
 The task requires significant time.
-And as marketing mailouts are usually aimed at the specific date or period, deadlines are often failed.
+As marketing mailouts are usually aimed at the specific date or period, deadlines missing is rather often.

 The company is aware of the existing problems and, probably, of their nature, but cannot identify and eliminate them.
 This means, the current challenges are addressed using some temporary measures, and no comprehensive solution is found.

-Audit findings: the audit has resulted in the conclusion, that especially much time costs creating design and layout for the mail templates.
+IT audit findings: the business process audit has resulted in the conclusion, that design and layout for the mail templates costs much time.
 The process runs as follows: